ongyiumark/kalamanC/README.md

 - Functions are always true

 ### Conditionals
-Conditionals in kalamansi work the same in C++.
+Conditionals in kalamanC work the same in C++.
 The keywords are:
 - kung (standard IF)
 - ehkung (standard ELIF)
 - kundi (standard ELSE)